Installation Best Practice’s

 • Condensation can occur on the inside of the ply deck due to the difference in the air temperatures inside and outside.
 Ventilation will stop this from happening, saving your roof and insulation from being damaged.

-• Prevents the plywood from moving due to moisture buildup
+• Prevents the plywood from moving due to moisture build up

 • Also stops the ply from rotting.